mkallipo/affiliation-matching/README.md

 __Goal__: Recognize openAIRE's organizations inside the Crossref's data and match to each DOI the corresponding ROR ids.

 __Input__: A JSON file from Crossref's data.
-Here is an example of the part where the affiliations and DOI information are found.
+Here is an example of the part where the affiliations and DOI information is found.
 `'author': [{'given': 'Orlando',
    'family': 'Maeso',
    'sequence': 'first',